CristianOliveiraDaRosa/ivoke_android_app/README.md

 =================

 App for communication by geolocalization.
 It has one news feed like facebook, but only show feeds near you!
-It work with ivoke_ws a web service in Ruby on Rails
+It works with ivoke_ws a web service in Ruby on Rails

 Enjoy